-Gender, Theology, and Ministry (GTM) offers opportunities to women and men to study gender in the life of the church, in the Christian tradition, and in contemporary culture.
+Gender, Sexuality, Theology, and Ministry (GSTM) offers opportunities to women and men to study gender and sexuality in the life of the church, in the Christian tradition, and in contemporary culture.

 - We offer a Certificate Program for students in the M.Div., M.T.S., and Th.D. degrees